shexbeer/homebridge-nelloio/README.md

---> your homebridge nello user is setup, you can login you own user into your nello app again --> enter the homebridge nello user credentials into your config.json
+--> your homebridge nello user is setup, you can login you own user into your nello app again --> enter the homebridge nello user credentials into your config.json --> first switch on will do a login and persist session credential --> further switches will trigger a nello open

 ## limitations